alefisico/GoogleCapstoneBellabeat/docs/process.md

       2. Use 1. and for the remind information, use the number of day where all the information is given.

     I think the best option is 2. and therefore I will only analyze data from `2016-04-12` to `2016-05-07`, and remove the id numbers `4057192912`, `3372868164`, `8253242879`, `2347167796`.
 These dates corresponds to the minimum number of dates where all the participants have all the information with at least 20 days of information.
     * I checked for `nan` values in the tables.
 It seems that only `weightLogInfo_merged.csv` contains 65 rows with nan value.
 In that table, there are 67 rows in total.
-Therfore, I cannot use that feature for analysis.
+Therefore, I cannot use that feature for analysis.
     * I checked for duplicates.
 Tables `minuteSleep_merged.csv` and `sleepDay` contain duplicates.
     * There are only 24 participants with sleep records in `sleepDay`.
     * Nine participants have records for less than 10 days in `sleepDay`.
 If I followed the same procedure as the daily activity, I ended up with 12 participants records.